-Sila Nur Isik is an entrepreneur from Turkey traveling the world with Remote Year Battuta
+Sila Nur Isik is an entrepreneur from Turkey traveling the world with the inaugural Remote Year program.

 Why did you decide to come on Remote Year?